IgniteUI/help-topics/topics/01_General-and-Getting-Started/16_HistoryJS_Integration_with_IgniteUI_controls.md

 ## <a id="overview"></a> HistoryJS Integration Overview

 HTML5 has History/State APIs that allows manipulating the browser history.
 With the expanding usage of Single Page Applications, where all the page manipulations happen asynchronously, the need to change the page URL accordingly, when having dynamic page change, grows.
 This is also required, in order to have a unique entry point to each page section.
 HTML5 History/State APIs allows saving a page states and create corresponding URL's for each of them, and while navigating back and forward across the page to restore that page's states.
-Not all the browsers still fully support that functionality, but the [HistoryJS](https://github.com/browserstate/history.js/) framework polyfills the problems that may occur across the browers.
+Not all the browsers still fully support that functionality, but the [HistoryJS](https://github.com/browserstate/history.js/) framework polyfills the problems that may occur across the broswers.

 When using the browser History API, a current page is defined with three main parameters:
      - state - object that is holding current page information.